Norton Family: Overview

 Norton Family can e-mail parents when certain events occur.
 Notifications include the noted event, the child's name, and the time of the incident.
-Notifications are stamped in Eastern Time.
 Parents can choose which events trigger a notification, add e-mail addresses to forward notices to, and grant other parents full privileges over children.
 Reports of activities are also presented in the online console.
 Settings can be changed and applied almost instantaneously.
 Children will receive a pop-up announcing the updated rules.
 Rules can be overridden immediately by a parent.